We are clear about our playing XI for the World Cup: Virat Kohli

 Complementing the opposition, Kohli said, “The fact that Australia came and won here, it had to be a hard-fought series.
 They played better cricket than us and they deserved to win the last three games.
 In the first two, we showed composure, to be honest, it doesn’t feel like something off has happened because we have been playing such good cricket and have lost 3 out 5 where the other team has been more passionate and energetic than us in pressure moments.
 That’s probably the only breakdown I can give of the last three matches.”

-Reflecting back on the turnaround scripted by Australia, Kohli said, “It’s exactly how we played in Australia.
+Analysing the difference between the two sides, Kohli said, “It’s exactly how we played in Australia.
 Back then we were braver in pressure situations in Australia.
 Purely because they had a series to lose at home and we expressed.
 Here when they sensed that they had a foot in the door they made sure that they didn’t let us close the door on the series.
 Compared to us they are more inexperienced but showed more heart and deserved to win.”

 Praising his team the skipper went on to say, “It’s good we have had these losses, to correct these at the World Cup.
 The guys will reflect on this series quite a bit.
 We have been playing a lot of games on the road.
 That does take a toll but can’t be an excuse.
 We can be proud of the cricket that we’ve played in the last few months.
 The series didn’t go well yes, but we’ve played well.”